elysemontano/elyse-lecture-notes/first-day/terminal.md

   - To move one level out of the directory you are in, you will add two dots after cd.
 The first dot is to express this is where I am currently, and the next dot is the next level out.

 `$ mkdir <directory_name>`
-  - This command will make a new directory wherever you currently are with the file name.
+  - This command will make a new directory wherever you currently are with the directory name.
 Make sure to either use an underscore or a dash to separate words.
 The terminal recognizes spaces as a new command and not a second word.

 `$ rmdir <directory_filename>`
   - This will remove the directory